The Social Order of Abortion Restrictions

 It is a social order.

 I began to realise that the debate about abortion is about exactly this.
+Morally superior families which can control their daughters should not be deprived of the advantages that ought to bring.
 Access to abortion undermines the christian social order of haves and have-ought-nots.
 That is why the criminalization of abortion is a religious issue (although not mandated in their bible) and yet it is at the same time not a religious issue (they insist that non-christians be subject to the same restrictions).

 Suddenly, the right-wing agenda appears to make sense.
 Hostility to homosexuality and gender ambiguity, once bewildering, may now be seen to be directed against threats to a system dependent on maximising the number of men/boys seeking sex and on maximising the number of girls imperiled by it.
 Forcing a girl to bear the child of her rapist?
 Girls from good families are kept in protective environments, and they are not subject to rape.
 Child marriage?
 Not a solution to any problem good families have.